“There is no future in any job. The future lies in

 The jobs and occupations listed above are just scratching the surface.
 This list is intended to help stretch your imagination and start you down a path of imagining your own future.

 But I’d love to hear your thoughts.
 What am I missing?
 Where have I gone off the reservation and missed the big picture entirely?
 Are there better names for these professions?
 And most importantly, how can someone today prepare himself or herself for the changes to come?
+Contact me and my professional services as a futurist keynote speaker today.

 Yes, this column includes far more questions than answers.
 But when it comes to understanding the future, it all begins with asking the right questions.